 National Goof Off Day is March 22.
 Why is there a National Goof Off Day?
 We’d find out but that would take extra work… And hey, do you really need a reason to take advantage of this fun day?

 It’s the best time to book a cruise

 Dreaming of an exciting getaway?
 Book a cruise this month and you could score an incredible deal.
 That’s because January through March is peak cruise-booking season, so toward the end of March, cruise companies look to sell out their remaining rooms, according to DealNews.
 Take advantage of this ASAP as prices start to rise again come April!
-All booked for your trip?
-Make sure you know these 17 tips for taking the perfect cruise.

 It’s spring break, baby!

 Break out the sunscreen and flip flops—in most parts of the United States, March is spring break season!
 Not a student?
 You still need a break from life, and March is the perfect time to take a vacation, thanks to all the great spring break deals.
 Even if you can’t afford to hit a sunny beach for a few days, you can still enjoy planning a March vacay.
 Research has shown that thinking about a vacation, even if it’s just daydreaming, lowers stress levels and increases happiness.
-For ideas, check out these 15 spring break destinations you haven’t thought of yet.

 Your New Year’s resolutions are really starting to pay off